Origin: American, North AmericaJump to Recipe

 Pre-cook the noodles for the cheesy Macaroni and Cheese

 After prepping all of the ingredients, bring a large pot of salted water to a boil.
-Cook the macaroni until al dente per the package instructions.
+Cook the macaroni or your choice of noodle, until al dente per the package instructions.
 Drain the pasta.
+Pre cooking the noodle makes sure that your noodles are soft for your homemade cheesy mac.

 Prepare the cheese sauce for the Macaroni and Cheese